 - 12 hour flight to Mexico City, Mexico

-Chile offers a mixture of urbal and rural activities, the Mediterranean climate allows you the opportunity to enjoy outdoor life including visiting historical landmarks and beautiful landscapes, such as Atacam Desert Red rock canyons, The Andes and The Lakes District.
+From the driest desert to the deepest ice glacier in the world Chile has a lot to offer in terms of travel.
+Chile offers a mixture of urbal and rural activities, the Mediterranean climate allows you the opportunity to enjoy outdoor life including visiting historical landmarks and beautiful landscapes, such as Atacama Desert, The Andes and The Lakes District

 Top destinations: Museo Gustavo Le Paige and La Sabastiana, Rano Kau and Orongo Ceremonial Village.